LLNL/Caliper/doc/sphinx/services.rst

 key values found in the input snapshots.
 The values of the aggregation attributes in the input snapshots will be accumulated and appended to the aggregate snapshot.
-The aggregate snapshot records also include an `aggregate.count` attribute that indicates how many input snapshots with the given aggregation key were found.
+The aggregate snapshot records also include a `count` attribute that indicates how many input snapshots with the given aggregation key were found.
 Attributes that are neither aggregation attributes nor part of the aggregation key will not appear in the aggregate snapshot records.